angkarn/qrgen/README.md

 ## Features

-- Add title and font on qrcode image.
+- Add text on image.
 - Generate multiple qr from a csv format file.
-- Template for custom replace you data before generate.
+- Custom multiple data by template!.

 ## Download